 (A) The Holy Scriptures – We believe the Holy Scriptures of the Old and New Testaments to be the verbally inspired Word of God.
 The Scriptures are inerrant, infallible and God-breathed, and are therefore the final authority for faith and practice.
 The 66 books of the Old and New Testaments are the complete and final revelation of God to man.
 The Scriptures shall be interpreted according to their normal grammatical-historical meaning.
-We believe that God has preserved His inspired Word for the English-speaking world in the King James Version (1611).
-The King James Version shall be the official translation of the church, and will be the only translation used in preaching, teaching, or any other capacity in the church.
+We believe that God has preserved His inspired Word in the King James Bible.
+The King James Bible shall be the official translation of the church, and will be the only translation used in preaching, teaching, or any other capacity in the church.
 (II Timothy 3:16-17; II Peter 1:20-21).

 (B) The Godhead (Trinity) – We believe in one Triune God, existing eternally in three Persons – Father, Son, and Holy Spirit, each coeternal in being, co-identical in nature, co-equal in power and glory, and having the same attributes and perfections (Deut 6:4; Matt 28:18-20; II Cor 13:14; Jn 14:10,26).